-I have always been an avid shooter.
 Richard and I actually met at the shooting range.
 Shooting is something I have always found relaxing and a way to clear my head.
 I have always been active, I was a beginner’s Muay Thai instructor, I attended a police academy in 2001, went on to obtain my Bachelor’s degree in Criminal Justice Administration.
 I had accomplished a lot in my 35 years on this planet.
 I loved hiking, fishing, anything that had to do with out doors.
 All hopes of moving into law enforcement, criminal justice, and continuing my Muay Thai all disappeared on that 7th day of August.
 I remember going out to shoot the first time since my strokes.
 I couldn’t pull back my own slide.
 I couldn’t even load my own magazine.
 I was devastated.

 After some practice and Occupational Therapy, I built up enough strength in my hands to pull back my own slide and load my magazines.
 I was so happy!
 My shooting wasn’t super amazing but I hit the target!
 I would take that!
 Five months post my stroke, Richard and I went out to practice qualifying for my conceal carry permit.
 After all was said and done.
 I cried, my groupings were not bad at all and every shot was center mass.
 I can’t even begin to describe how important this was to me.
 It can only get better from here!